-Once you've settled into your residence room and bid farewell to your parents and family,it's time to start your university experience.
-Join us for Residence Orientation on September 4th, 5th, 10th and 11th where you will have the opportunity to:
+Once you've settled into your residence room and bid farewell to your parents and family, it's time to start your university experience.
+Join us for Residence Orientation over Labour Day weekend and experience the following:

 Once you've moved in, your Residence Advisor (RA) will conduct a house meeting with both you and your new housemates.
 This opportunity will allow residents to create a Roomate Agreement that will include aspects such as a house cleaning schedule, preferrences in communication styles, quiet study times, and living prefrences that will foster a healthy communicative living environemnt.
 In short - how will you function living together for the year!